jbirddog/blue/README.md

 ## Boot

 BlueVM will set entries in the BlueVM opcode map and read 2048 bytes from stdin into the input buffer.
-This initial read will serve as the bootstrap for the host and is interpreted until the host halts execution.
+This initial read will serve as the bootstrap for the host and is interpreted until the host stops execution.

 ## Execution